ghutchis/ChemLook/README.md

 To install the plugin, just drag ChemLook.qlgenerator to `/Library/QuickLook` or `~/Library/QuickLook`.
 You may need to create that folder if it doesn't already exist.

-It sometimes take Quick Look a while to recognise the new plugin.
-Try logging out and in again, or alternatively type `qlmanage -r` into the Terminal and press Return.
+The Library in your home folder is now hidden by default.
+To go there, press <kbd title="Command">Command</kbd>-<kbd title="Shift">Shift</kbd>-<kbd title="G">G</kbd> or choose "Go to Folder" from the Go menu, and enter `~/Library`.

 The plugin is also installed by default with the related ChemSpotlight plugin, which indexes chemistry files using Open Babel and adds chemical metadata (molecular mass, formula, etc.) to the Finder.

 ## Dependencies

 ChemLook requires Open Babel 2.3+ to be installed.
 Instructions are available in the [Open Babel documentation](http://openbabel.org/docs/current/Installation/install.html).

+## Troubleshooting

+It sometimes take Quick Look a while to recognise the new plugin.
+Try logging out and in again, or alternatively type `qlmanage -r` into the Terminal and press Return.

+Quick Look plugins have an order of precedence based on their location.
+Those in `/Library/QuickLook` will be overridden by those in `~/Library/QuickLook`, which will be overridden by those embedded within specific apps.
+The ChemDoodle app contains an embedded Quick Look plugin which will override ChemLook for some file formats.
+If you prefer ChemLook, right-click on the ChemDoodle app, choose "Show Package Contents" and delete "ChemDoodle_QLPlugin.qlgenerator".

 ## Credits